100% of funds raised for Velocity support expert patient care and life-changing research at Columbia’s Herbert Irving Comprehensive Cancer Center.

 - Continuing Columbia’s proud legacy of innovative research through the Velocity Fellows Program and more!

 Velocity fuels cutting-edge research by designating funds to innovative researchers—our Velocity Fellows—who are dedicated to discovering better ways to prevent, diagnose and treat cancer.
 Our 2020 fellows include the recipient of the first-ever Velocity Data Science Fellowship, an award targeting young investigators.
-Stay tuned for the announcement of our 2021 Velocity Fellows!

 About The HICCC